como-usar-gpio-raspberry-pi

 In this example,

-• The program reads the voltage level on GPIO pin 17, which could be connected to another device providing a 3.3V signal (HIGH) or 0V (LOW).
+• The program reads the voltage level on GPIO pin 17, which could be connected to another device providing a 3.3V (HIGH) or 0V (LOW) signal.

 • Depending on the voltage level, a message is printed to the console.

-When using GPIO inputs, it is common to use pull-up or pull-down resistors to ensure that the pin has a defined state when it is not being triggered by an external device.
+When using GPIO inputs, it is common to use pull-up or pull-down resistors to ensure the pin has a defined state when not being activated by an external device.

-The Raspberry Pi has internal pull-up and pull-down resistors (ranging from 50k-60k) that can be activated via software.
+The Raspberry Pi has internal pull-up and pull-down resistors (between 50k-60k) that can be enabled via software.

 If you want to use a pull-down resistor, you can do it as follows: